TylerLeonhardt/TheUberBots/README.md

 ## Math Bot
 Syntax: <Math stuff here> #UBCompute
+Uses Wolfram Alpha's API

 ## Tip Bot
 Syntax: <Money amount as a decimal> #UBTip
+Calculates 15%, 18%, 20% of the value given.

 ## Exchange Bot
-Syntax: <Money amount as a decimal> <Currency From> <Currency To> #UBExchange
+Syntax: <Money amount as a decimal> <Currency From> <Currency To> #UBExchange Uses the Open Exchange Rate API